 Summary:

 Based on the above contribution, one common principle shared by many companies (OPPO, CATT, Interdigital, vivo, LG, Huawei, China Telecom, Qualcomm, ZTE, Nokia, Lenovo )is to allow remote UE to report one path failure to gNB via another path in an SRB (e.g., SRB1).
 Of course, this may need assume SRB1 is configured at that alternative path or split SRB1 is configured.
 Since only OPPO mentioned to use SRB1 in this case (as legacy procedure use SRB1 for MCG/SCGFailure), we can agree this principle but postpone the discussion on which exact message and which exact SRB is used.
 Note that the RLF failure here is limited to 3GPP-defined failure because it is unclear how non-3GPP link failure is to be detected.
+However, if we can agree to follow legacy to use SRB1 for failure reporting, then there is no need to have this FFS.

-[Easy] Upon detection of 3GPP-defined RLF failure in one path, remote UE (configured with MP) can report path failure via the alternative path if SRB is configured on the alternative path or split SRB is configured.
-RAN2 further discuss which RRC message and which SRB is used for path failure reporting in the normative phase.
+[Easy] Upon detection of 3GPP-defined RLF failure in one path, remote UE (configured with MP) can report path failure via the alternative path if SRB1 is configured on the alternative path or split SRB1 is configured..

 The consequence of P17 is that the current RLF procedure needs to be relaxed (e.g., not triggering RRC reestablishment), as some companies pointed out.
 Also, when non-split SRB is configured on one path and that path fails, the failure cannot be reported and RRC reestablishment needs to be triggered.
 However, since RRC Reestablishment procedure is also linked to the “primary path” discussion, the rapporteur suggest to postpone all those issues to the normative phase.

-[Easy] Other multi-path impact on current RLF procedure and RRC Reestablishment procedure can be discussed in normative phase
+[Easy] Spec impact on current RLF procedure and RRC Reestablishment procedure can be discussed in normative phase

 There is a few companies (Xiaomi, Sharp) discussing particular failure handling for Scenario 2 only for non-3GPP link failure.
 Since there are no enough views, the rapporteur suggest to discuss this with a low priority.